 ProtonVPN's sophisticated security features such as perfect forward secrecy, full disk encryption, and secure core servers may feel like it's designed for government officials or political dissidents.
 Our tests, however, revealed that it's pretty handy for regular folks like you and me.

-ProtonVPN made watching high-definition movies smooth and buffer-free - welcome news for people who are self-isolating now.
-If you're taking online classes, ProtonVPN will have no problem getting you access to your school's network.
+ProtonVPN ensures everything you do online is smooth and lag-free - welcome news for people who are self-isolating now.
+ProtonVPN will also have no problem getting you access to your school's network if you take online classes.
 The same is true for people who are working from home.
 Shopping online?
 We used ProtonVPN to find bargains by connecting servers in different countries and comparing prices.

 All in all, we're happy with the speed and performance.
 It boasts more than a thousand servers, so you won't have to worry about overloaded servers and network congestion.
 It's compatible with almost every device, and the apps are well-designed and intuitive.
 Privacy / Anonymity

 You can see this policy in action on their annual transparency reports, which disclose incidents of legal requests for subscriber data.
 In addition, ProtonVPN is based in Geneva, Switzerland - a country known for Swiss banks and its strong privacy laws.
 It's safe to say that ProtonVPN just might be the best option out there from a privacy perspective.

 In terms of security, ProtonVPN does not lack anything either.
 They have all the usual protocols you might already be familiar with: AES-256 encryption, IKEv2/IPSec, and OpenVPN.
 Their Perfect Forward Secrecy feature guarantees that your online transactions are secure, while AdBlocker (NetShield) protects you against malware, website trackers, and intrusive ads.